dfsnow/sno.ws/content/writing/2021-05-24-lessons-learned-in-local-government.md

 ## Things I've changed my mind about:

-- **People skills are more important than technical skills.** I wish I could go back and slap myself in the face with this knowledge.
+- **People skills are just as important as technical skills.** I wish I could go back and slap myself in the face with this knowledge.
 Unlike at a cool startup or some FAANG company, you *will not* be recognized in local government for your PhD-level knowledge of the latest ML techniques.

    Day-to-day stuff in local government gets done through collaboration and clear communication with lots of different stakeholders.
 That means the understandability of your work is more important than the purity of your code.
 The success of a project is dependent on your leverage and how well you explain the project's utility to people above you.